jpexceleng/sndbx_python/README.md

 Collection of code samples that:
 - demo capability and utility of python language,
-- can be used as examples to refer back to,
+- can be used as examples to refer back to.

-- represent ownership of my learning and knowledge.
+You don't need to capture everything; focus on getting the basic idea and then go back for the details.

 ## References